misiektoja/spotify_profile_monitor/docs/troubleshooting.md

 spotify_profile_monitor <spotify_target> --debug
 ```

 Recoverable failures use a short `Error`, `To fix` and relevant guide format.
+A command in the fix text matches how you installed the tool and carries the `--config-file` or `--env-file` you started with, so it can be pasted as it is.
 Repeated monitoring failures keep the short error visible but suppress unchanged recovery instructions until the operation succeeds or the failure category changes.
 Raw exception detail is shown only in debug mode.

 Cookies, tokens, passwords, authorization headers and webhook URLs are redacted from verbose and debug output, so sanitized output is safe to attach to a GitHub issue.